matthewjmiller/Tech-Writing-1/Instructional topic-1.md

 - Power washer with 330 gallon cube tank to hold water
 - Other necessary equipment that might need to be replaced at the end of each batch (fan belts, feedline motors, etc.
 - Radio to help pass time (optional)

+## How to prepare cornish hen houses for Tyson Foods